Berea College: Academics

 To ensure every student has access to fully experience a liberal arts education, the college provides significant funding to assist students in studying abroad.
-Berea students are also eligible to win the Thomas J. Watson Fellowship, which provides funding for a year of study abroad following graduation.
-Like many private colleges, Berea does not enroll students based upon semester hours.
-Berea College uses a course credit system, which has the following equivalencies:
+Berea students are also eligible for the Thomas J. Watson Fellowship, which provides funding for a year of study abroad after graduation.
+Berea does not enroll students based upon semester hours, but uses a course credit system, which has the following equivalencies: